BehindTimes/SDL3Test/README.md

 Controls:

 Alt-x quits the game regardless of where you are.
-Yes, this is often a cancel selection or a menu hotkey in most games, but for the time being, it just exits.
+Yes, I finally changed this.

 To bring up the Options screen, press Esc.